-Daryl Cagle (USA), Pavel Reisenauer (CR), Martin "Shooty" Šútovec (SR), Andrzej Mleczko (PL) and Csaba Varga (HU) are presenting their critical view on politics and society.
-In 2020 the exhibition will visit 4 capital cities in Central Europe and Germany's capital Berlin.
-After the exhibition in Bratislava, the visitors can see the works of renowned political castoonists in Warsaw, Berlin, Prague and Budapest.
+Daryl Cagle (USA), Pavel Reisenauer (CR), Martin "Shooty" Šútovec (SR), Andrzej Mleczko (PL) and Gábor Pápai (HU) are presenting their critical view on politics and society.
+In 2023 and 2024 the exhibition will visit 4 capital cities in Central Europe.
+After the exhibition in Bratislava, the visitors can see the works of renowned political castoonists in Prague, Budapest and Warsaw.

 "One of our greatest freedoms is to crack jokes at our government’s expense. . . .
 When we’re afraid to be funny about our political opponents, there won’t be any politics left, just dictators." - Bob Hope, 1955